tzanarde/flags/README.md

 # 🏳️🌎 Flags of The World

-A project where I create the flags of countries around the world using only HTML and CSS.
+A project where I create the flags of countries around the world using only HTML and CSS in a hidh fidelity way.
 This is an amazing and fun exercise to practice my HTML and CSS abilities.

 ---